swiftlysingh/swiftlysingh/README.md

-I am **Pushpinder Pal Singh**, **a computer engineering sophomore at Netaji Subhas University of Technology**, New Delhi.
-I am an iOS developer and have been developing apps for more than 12 months now.
-I love contributing to Open Source Projects.
-To me, open source is the final frontier in tech.
-And contributing to opensource makes me feel that my code and documentation will matter in a bigger picture.
-I have been contributing to opensource for about a year now.
-Due to my love for Open Source Software, I am learning to contribute to the Linux Kernel.
-Apart from iOS and Linux Kernel I also would love to do something in the Data Science field.
+I am **Pushpinder Pal Singh, a pre-final year computer engineering (B.E.) student at the Netaji Subhas University of Technology, New Delhi.** I am expected to graduate in 2022.
+I am an iOS developer and have been developing apps for more than 12 months now. **I love contributing to Open Source.** My app SpaceDash, which is on the App Store, and is completely open-source on Github.
+We are adding more features are being added every week, you can see my app on App Store and Github by searching SpaceDash.
+Apart from iOS I love playing with computers and servers.
+I also have my own homelab running several services for me and my family. **I find networking, dev ops and cyber security extremely fun and fulfilling.**
 #
 - 🔭  I’m currently working on **SpaceDash**
-- 🌱  I’m currently learning **Linux Kernel Development**
+- 🌱  I’m currently learning **AR**
 - 👯  I’m looking to collaborate on **iOS Apps**
 - 💬  Ask me about **iOS Development**
 #